trpc-group/trpc/docs/en/plugin_ecosystem.md

 | tested   | It has been tested and has not been used in business yet. |
 | archived | Archived, no longer maintained, and not recommended for use |

-# Plugin ecology in each language
+# Plugin ecosystem in each language

-The plug-in types of tRPC mainly include codec, filter, naming, config, metrics, tracing, logging, telemetry, etc.
+The plugin types of tRPC mainly include codec, filter, naming, config, metrics, tracing, logging, telemetry, etc.

-## tRPC-Cpp plugin ecology
+## tRPC-Cpp plugin ecosystem

 | Type  |   Plugin   |  Maturity  |  Doc |
 | -------- | -------- | :------: | :---------------------------------------------------------------------------------: |